vivangkumar/giphy-scala/README.md

   ```
 - `translateStickers`

-  Using the same alogirithm as the GIF translate endpoint,
+  Using the same algorithm as the GIF translate endpoint,
   the sticker translate endpoint turns words into stickers.

   Pass in parameters as a `Map[String, String]`